Charles & Colvard Review : Reputable Online Retailer?

 Charles & Colvard is, in fact, the first known American company to sell lab-grown moissanite.
 Their process of creating moissanite takes two to three months per gem, and afterward, fems are tested for purity, overall quality, and graded (similar to a mohs scale).
 Every gem comes with a Charles & Colvard Certificate of Authenticity.

 While these are all excellent features, it would be nice to see some outside grading or certification, not just in the house.
 They also offer plentiful guides as to what cut you should purchase and how to care for moissanite.

 Is Charles & Colvard an accredited business?
 And what do customers think?

 While the majority of customers were pleased, there were a few warning signs.
 Several customers mentioned getting a colored gemstone and the color fading.
-Many as mentioned that the warranty covered precious little.
+Many also mentioned that the limited lifetime warranty covered precious little.